axboe/fio/HOWTO.rst

 .. option:: max_open_zones=int

-	A zone of a zoned block device is in the open state when it is partially written (i.e. not all sectors of the zone have been written).
-Zoned block devices may have a limit on the total number of zones that can be simultaneously in the open state, that is, the number of zones that can be written to simultaneously.
-The :option:`max_open_zones` parameter limits the number of zones to which write commands are issued by all fio jobs, that is, limits the number of zones that will be in the open state.
+	When a zone of a zoned block device is partially written (i.e. not all sectors of the zone have been written), the zone is in one of three
+	conditions: 'implicit open', 'explicit open' or 'closed'.
+Zoned block devices may have a limit called 'max_open_zones' (same name as the parameter) on the total number of zones that can simultaneously be in the 'implicit open' or 'explicit open' conditions.
+Zoned block devices may have another limit called 'max_active_zones', on the total number of zones that can simultaneously be in the three conditions.
+The :option:`max_open_zones` parameter limits the number of zones to which write commands are issued by all fio jobs, that is, limits the number of zones that will be in the conditions.
+When the device has the max_open_zones limit and does not have the max_active_zones limit, the :option:`max_open_zones` parameter limits the number of zones in the two open conditions up to the limit.
+In this case, fio includes zones in the two open conditions to the write target zones at fio start.
+When the device has both the max_open_zones and the max_active_zones limits, the :option:`max_open_zones` parameter limits the number of zones in the three conditions up to the limit.
+In this case, fio includes zones in the three conditions to the write target zones at fio start.

 	This parameter is relevant only if the :option:`zonemode` =zbd is used.
-The default value is always equal to maximum number of open zones of the target zoned block device and a value higher than this limit cannot be specified by users unless the option :option:`ignore_zone_limits` is specified.
-When
-	:option:`ignore_zone_limits` is specified or the target device has no limit on the number of zones that can be in an open state, :option:`max_open_zones` can specify 0 to disable any limit on the number of zones that can be simultaneously written to by all jobs.
+	The default value is always equal to the max_open_zones limit of the target zoned block device and a value higher than this limit cannot be specified by users unless the option :option:`ignore_zone_limits` is specified.
+When :option:`ignore_zone_limits` is specified or the target device does not have the max_open_zones limit, :option:`max_open_zones` can specify 0 to disable any limit on the number of zones that can be simultaneously written to by all jobs.

 .. option:: job_max_open_zones=int